College of Letters and Sciences

 Willard Gross Memorial Scholarship

 Contributions from the family, colleagues, friends, and students of Willard Gross have made this memorial scholarship possible.
 The scholarship commemorates the dedication Dr. Gross exhibited toward his students and the University from 1968 until his death in 1990.
 The purpose of this scholarship is to provide a financial award to capable and deserving biology students and to encourage and reward academic excellence.
 Candidates must be enrolled at UW-Whitewater as Biology majors and must have junior status at the time of application.
 The scholarship committee will consider each candidate's scholarship, interest in pursuing a career in biology (specifically areas of ecology), personality, potential for success and need.
-The top candidate receives $500 to help with course expenses the following semester.
+The top candidate will receive funds to help with course expenses the following semester.

 Dr. Dan and Jean Sable Scholarship

 Dan and Jean Sable provide a scholarship for an outstanding biology student who is a member of Tri-Beta and is interested in pursuing a career in aquatic biology.
 Dr. Dan Sable taught in the Department of Biology for 31 years and served as departmental chair for three years.
-A generous gift makes possible a $100-$200 scholarship that may be applied to either undergraduate or graduate educational expenses.
+A generous gift makes possible a scholarship that may be applied to either undergraduate or graduate educational expenses.

 James S. and Susan R. Schlough Scholarship